-Thêo1 is a frequency stability statistic which is similar to the Allan variance but can provide stability estimates at longer averaging factors and with higher confidence.
-However, the calculation of Thêo1 is significantly slower than the Allan variance, particularly for large data sets, due to a worse computational complexity.
-A faster algorithm for calculating the `all-T' version of Thêo1 is developed by identifying certain repeated sums and removing them with a recurrence relation.
-The new algorithm has a reduced computational complexity, equal to that of the Allan variance.
-Computation time is reduced by orders of magnitude for many datasets.
-The new, faster algorithm does introduce an error due to accumulated floating point errors in very large datasets.
+Thêo1 is a frequency stability statistic that is similar to the Allan variance but can provide stability estimates at longer averaging factors and with higher confidence.
+However, the calculation of Thêo1 is significantly slower than that of the Allan variance, particularly for large data sets, due to a worse computational complexity.
+A faster algorithm for calculating the "all- τ " version of Thêo1 is developed by identifying certain repeated sums and removing them with a recurrence relation.
+The new algorithm has a reduced computational complexity, which is equal to that of the Allan variance.
+Computation time is reduced by orders of magnitude for many data sets.
+The new, faster algorithm does introduce an error due to accumulated floating-point errors in very large data sets.
 The error can be compensated for by increasing the numerical precision used at critical steps.
-The new algorithm can also be used to increase the speed of ThêoBr and ThêoH which are more sophisticated statistics derived from Thêo1.
+The new algorithm can also be used to increase the speed of ThêoBr and ThêoH that are more sophisticated statistics derived from Thêo1.

 |Journal||IEEE Transactions on Ultrasonics, Ferroelectrics and Frequency Control|

 |Publication status||Published - 1 Oct 2020|

 - frequency stability